puppetlabs/puppet-docs/source/guides/cloud_pack_getting_started.markdown

 Getting Started With Puppet CloudPack
 =====================================

-Learn how to install and start using CloudPack, Puppet's experimental Faces extension for node bootstrapping.
+Learn how to install and start using CloudPack, Puppet's preview Faces extension for node bootstrapping.

 * * *